FanWu56/Durable-Job-Queue-and-Scheduler/README.md

 # Durable Job Queue and Scheduler

-A durable background job queue built with **Python, PostgreSQL, and Redis**.

 This project implements a simplified version of a production-style job queue system.
 It supports durable job storage, delayed jobs, priority scheduling, concurrent workers, retries with exponential backoff, dead-letter handling, Redis-based rate limiting, worker heartbeats, and stuck-job recovery.

 ## Features